Geir Pollestad

 Geir Pollestad (born 13 August 1978) is a Norwegian solicitor and politician for the Centre Party.
 He served as the minister of agriculture and food from 2023 to 2025, and has been a member of parliament for Rogaland since 2013.

 Early life and education

-Pollestad was born in Høyland in Hå, to Jone Pollestad and Marit Erga, both self-employed workers with a family company.
+Pollestad was born in Høyland in Hå Municipality, to Jone Pollestad and Marit Erga, both self-employed workers with a family company.
 He has at least two brothers.

 Pollestad took lower secondary education in Nærbø and upper secondary education in Bryne, finishing in 1997.
 After one year at Stavanger University College he enrolled in law studies at the University of Bergen, graduating with the cand.jur. degree in 2006.
 During his last year of studying he was a board member of the Student Welfare Organisation in Bergen.
 After graduation, he worked one year as a junior solicitor in the law firm Projure Advokatfirma.

 Personal life

 Pollestad is married to Lene Pollestad (née Mo), with whom he has three children: two sons and one daughter.